keeganmjgreen/green_airliner/manim_videos/intro.md

 # Simulation of Mid-Air Refueling of a Hydrogen-Powered Commercial Airliner

 ## The Problem
 - Commercial airliners contribute approximately 2.5\% of global CO2 emissions, which is incompatible with the current goal of attaining net-zero by 2050 to help mitigate the imminent climate crisis.
-- Airliners and passengers refuse to reduce air travel and will continue to do so unless a similarly affordable alternative is created.
+Meanwhile, airlines and passengers refuse to reduce air travel. \textbf{How might we deal with this?}
-- Unless batteries or green fuel technology improves dramatically (which is unlikely), the traditional implementation of commercial aviation at the current size and serving similar routes will be infeasible.
+- Biofuels and electrofuels are currently expensive and still pollute (more than just CO2).
+Batteries and even hydrogen fuel have poor energy densities relative to jet fuel. \textbf{How might we work around this and use hydrogen anyway for continental air travel?}

 ## Proposed Solution
-- Use of green alternatives to jet fuel is limited by their relatively low energy density – storing the same amount of energy requires carrying far more weight, requiring more fuel, and so on.
+- Use of hydrogen is limited by its relatively low energy density – storing the same amount of energy requires carrying far more weight, requiring more fuel, and so on.
 - Midair refueling of commercial airliners by jet-fueled UAVs (which would travel much shorter distances) may be a solution.
-- Extra green fuel would be delivered to an airliner by UAVs operating out of airports over which the airliner flies.
+- Extra hydrogen would be delivered to an airliner by UAVs operating out of airports over which the airliner flies.
 - Each UAV would take off, dock with the airliner to partially refuel it, then land again for its own refueling.

-## What should I think of this?
-- There are two ways to interpret this solution:
-- (1) Such a drastic and unorthodox solution is required to help decarbonize air travel – making it a reasonable solution.
-- (2) Such a solution is unreasonable and will never be accepted – it serves only as a demonstration that air travel cannot be decarbonized and that it must instead be severely reduced.
-- Both interpretations are valuable.